-Every blog or website needs to be aware of key metrics that impact ROI.
+All serious bloggers and website owners need to be aware of key metrics that impact ROI.

 If you sell a product, then an obvious metric would be revenue.
 However, this isn't measurable in Google Analytics if you run an affiliate site or monetize with display ads.

-So, for bloggers, here are some engagement metrics you'll want to monitor and compare their performance over time:
+So, Google Analytics for bloggers is a necessary free tool with tons of engagement metrics you'll want to monitor and compare their performance over time: